druxstr/ethique.xyz/content/page/faq.en.md

 <details id="english">
   <summary>What do I miss by not reading this site in French&nbsp;?</summary>

-  Nothing, it's way funnier in English.
+  Not much, it's way funnier in English.

   More seriously, most of the content won't be translated.
-This includes [some dull pages](/page/) (Bibliography, Ogien's quotations on animals, etc.), a [longer version of this FAQ](/page/faq), and [deeper criticisms of Ogien's ethics](/blog/).
+This includes : a detailed explanation of each principle, [some dull pages](/page/) (Bibliography, Ogien's quotations on animals, etc.), an [extended version of this F.A.Q](/page/faq), and [deeper criticisms of Ogien's ethics](/blog/).
 If in despair, use an automatic translator.

   <span>[[permalien]](#english)</span>
 </details>
 <details id="qui">
   <summary>Who made this&nbsp;?</summary>

+  Some French speaking guy, obviously.

   I'm Guillaume Gallais, an ex-philosophy student in France.
 I've been reading Ruwen Ogien's works since 2003.
-I had the chance to meet him (once) and to read & criticize pre-print versions of his masterwork *L'éthique aujourd'hui* (*Ethics nowadays* - not translated as far as I know).
+I had the chance to meet him (once) and to access pre-print versions of his masterwork *L'éthique aujourd'hui* (*Ethics nowadays* - not translated as far as I know).
   <span>[[permalien]](#qui)</span>
 </details>